-One of the temples located right at Hong Kong’s Hollywood street.
-This temple has a unique vibe into it.
-As you enter the temple, you will be welcomed by the scent of burning incense offered by temple-goers, mostly students offering their prayers.
+One of the temples located right at the Hong Kong’s Hollywood street, this temple has a unique vibe into it.
+As you enter the temple, you will be welcomed by the scent of burning incense lit by temple-goers, mostly students offering their prayers.

 Access & Fees: Hollywood Road, Tai Ping Shan | Free